Manufacturer: Upper Deck

 The 1989 Upper Deck baseball card set is a landmark in the history of sports card collecting, largely credited with ushering in the modern era of premium cards.
 Prior to its release, the baseball card market was dominated by a few major players (Topps, Donruss, and Fleer) that produced cards with relatively simple designs and lower-quality card stock.
 Upper Deck changed the game by introducing a product that was a significant step up in quality and security.

-Key Features of the 1989 Upper Deck Set
+Key Features of the 1989 Upper Deck Set:

 Premium Quality: The cards were printed on a thick, glossy card stock with high-quality, full-bleed photography.
 This gave them a look and feel that was a cut above the competition.